Sunday, September 26, 2021

 We loaded the camp stove, field kitchen, camp chairs, and wet weather gear into the Flex Saturday morning, hitched up Bride of Frankentrailer without too much difficulty and were on the Yellowhead by 11:00.

-We chatted and listened to music on the 4 hour trip through Jasper, laughing far too much at Lonely Island, and were ecstatic when the distant peaks were visible through the front windshield.
-WE even crested a major milestone for the Flex on our way out of Edson!
-Pausing at the park gates, I was glad to have purchased an annual pass when we visited Elk Island at the end of March.
+We chatted and listened to music on the 4 hour trip to Jasper, laughing far too much at Lonely Island, and were ecstatic when the distant peaks were visible through the front windshield.
+We even crested a major milestone for the Flex on our way out of Edson!

 I managed to get the Bride reversed into site D31 without any pushing at all (which is rare!).
 And the two of us had it set up with sleeping bags deployed in under an hour.